RyuzakiKK/Flatpak-Python-auto-dependencies/README.md

 $ python3 flatpak_auto_pip.py automat
 ```

+You can see the output of this command [here](example.output.json)

-You can also list multiple dependencies at ones:
+It is also supported the listing of multiple dependencies at ones:
 ```
 $ python3 flatpak_auto_pip.py automat cffi
 ```